BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 Running sudo ./setup-dockerd.sh will move files into /etc/docker and create or update the /etc/systemd/system/docker.service.d/10-override.conf file (Ubuntu 16.04, systemd) and the /etc/default/docker (Ubuntu 14.04, Upstart).
 To change the docker daemon flags, sudo edit /etc/docker/dockerd-configuration-file and run sudo /etc/docker/setup-dockerd.sh.
 Docker daemon flag changes can be distributed to any Ubuntu cluster that use systemd or upstart by copying /etc/docker/dockerd-configuration-file to each system that is setup like this and running sudo /etc/docker/setup-dockerd.sh on each system.

-This has not been tested for other Linux OS's but should work.
+This has not been tested for other Linux OS's.
 Let me know if you use it on other Linus OS's.

-##### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!
 ## Install
 To install, change to a location you want to download these files.
 Use git to pull or clone these files into a directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github repository page use the "HTTPS clone URL" with the 'git clone' command.

+    mkdir temp
+    cd temp
     git clone https://github.com/BradleyA/docker-scripts
     cd docker-scripts/dockerd-configuration-options
     sudo ./setup-dockerd.sh
-    cd ../..
+    cd ../../..
-    rm -rf ./docker-scripts
+    rm -rf ./temp/docker-scripts

+#### Note: The default in this dockerd configuration (/etc/docker/dockerd-configuration-file) requires docker TLS.
+Here are the scripts to help you setup [docker-TLS](https://github.com/BradleyA/docker-scripts/tree/master/docker-TLS).

+Edit dockerd-configuration-file, change the [dockerd flags](https://docs.docker.com/engine/reference/commandline/dockerd/) to the flags your dockerd environment requires.
+This file, dockerd-configuration-file, is an example.
+It is what I am currently using.
+You will want to remove --data-root=/usr/local/docker flag if you are using the default location (/var/lib/docker) or change it to your root of Docker.
+You will want to change the address of the local DNS server (--dns 192.168.1.202) to your DNS server address.
+If you do not have [TLS CA certificates](https://docs.docker.com/engine/security/https/) setup or in a different location or using different names then you will want to remove or change those --tls flags.
+If you have not used --userns-remap=default before you WILL want to remove this flag until you read more about this security feature.

+    edit dockerd-configuration-file

+After editing the /etc/docker/dockerd-configuration-file with your dockerd flags, run sudo /etc/docker/setup-dockerd.sh.
+It will move all the required files including setup-dockerd.sh into the /etc/docker and /etc/systemd/system/ directories.
+The each time you want to make a change to your dockerd flags use sudo edit /etc/docker/dockerd-configuration-file and then sudo /etc/docker/setup-dockerd.sh.

 If you are using upstart, run the following for dockerd to read /etc/default/docker.